imdadhossain1/videoGameData/README.md

 Description:
-The motivation for my project is to help gamers find a video game that they can truly enjoy by filtering out and delve into the lore with, with a simple API request.
+The motivation for my project is to help gamers find a video game that they can truly enjoy by filtering through categories with a simple API request.

 Tecnologies Used:
 React.js, Node.js